laperkins2/bootstrap-practice-jan-20lp24/README.md

 - Bootstrap
 - JavaScript

 ## Roadmap

 - [x] buttons.html - the HTML page to work on buttons that respond with JavaScript to clicks
-- [ ] buttons.js - contains the actual code to make the buttons live
+- [x] buttons.js - contains the actual code to make the buttons live
-- [ ] buttons.css - contains classes to style the buttons
+- [x] buttons.css - contains classes to style the buttons

 ## Contact

-Author:
+Author: Louis Perkins

 ## Acknowledgements